ubaldot/vim-microdebugger/README.md

 MicroDebugVar # Create or jump to the variables window
 ```

-The latter are wrappers around `:Asm` and `:Var` command of Termdebug that you
+The latter are wrappers around `:Asm` and `:Var` commands of Termdebug that
-should use if you use this plugin.
+you should use if you use this plugin.
 Otherwise, the windows layout will get
 messy.

-The configuration parameters are:
+The configuration parameters are the following:

 ```
 g:microdebugger_openocd_command # Command to start openocd